 While You're in the Area

-There's a lot to do and see while you're here.
+There's a lot of haunted stuff to do and see while you're here.

 - Visit the Captain George Flavel House Museum while you're in Astoria.
 It's both haunted and super cool, and it's located at 441 8th Street.